Which type of flooring is best in Singapore?

 The subcontracted HDB worker who was fixing our flooring defects had told me to get unglazed tiles because HDB glazed tiles are not durable.
 But we trusted our contractor instead and didn’t insist to change.
 But now with the contractor defected, we wondered how true his words are.
 So if you can, request for tile samples before final selection and make sure the tile you selected is unglazed tiles, aka full-body porcelain tiles.

-So are you going to choose for your flooring?
+So which type of flooring is best for you?
 I like to hear from you.
 Do leave a comment below. 🙂